Chris Brown pleads not guilty to ‘bottle attack’ charge

 They were not asked to enter pleas to those charges with a further court hearing set for July 11.

+Sallie Bennett-Jenkins KC, defending Brown, told the court it has been difficult to discuss matters with her client while he is working.

-Around 20 people sat in the public gallery behind the dock for Friday’s hearing, many of them fans of Brown.
+Around 20 people sat in the public gallery behind the dock for Friday’s hearing, many of them fans of the singer.

 A date for a five to seven-day trial was set for October 26 2026.